alissacrane123/Module-2-Resources/week-4/d1-browser-basics/lecture_notes.md

 1. place script at bottom of page
 	 - browser sees script only after full html doc is downloaded
 	 - for long html docs, may be noticaeble delay
-2. `defer` attribute
+2. event listeners
+   - wrap JS code in event listener for "DOMContentLoaded"
+	 - code will execute when HTML has been parased (dom is loaded)
+3. `window.onload`
+	 - event fires when entire page has loaded including document, images, css files, etc.
-	 - tells browser to load script in background
+	 - usually overkill, just need to wait for the document to load
-	 - doesnt block html from loading
+4. `defer` attribute
+   - delaying script execution until the HTML parser has finished (dom loaded)
 	 - execute script when DOM is ready (before DOMContentLoaded event)
 	 - only for external scripts (with src attrib)
-	 - scripts still execute in order
+	 - scripts still execute in "document order" (top down)
-	 - "document order"
-3. `async` attributee
+5. `async` attributee
-	 - script is independent
+	 - script will be executed as soon as it’s ready and the dom is loaded
-	 - doesnt block html from loading
 	 - async scripts dont wait for eachother
 	 	 - small script will run before large even if placed after large
-		 - DOMContentLoaded may execute before or after
-	 - "load first order"
+	 - "load first order" so don't use if order matters (scripts dependent on each other)
-4. can use both to cover all bases
+6. can use both to cover all bases
-	 - older browsers may not support `defer`
+	 - older browsers may not support `async`
+	 - will fall back to `defer` behavior